deekob/scratchpad/README.md

 ### Debugging Lambda

 Now we have a function, let's run/debug it and test that it works.
-- hit the Run Button at the top of the screen (The run/debug panel will appear)
+- hit the Run Button at the top of the screen, beside "Preview".
+(The run/debug panel will appear)
 - hit the Run button inside the run panel ( you should see an error - "TypeError: Cannot read property "split" of undefined" ).
 This is because we havent passed in a string value for the word we want to test.
 Lets do that by using the payload area.
-  - add the following Json into the Payload: TextArea  ```{"inputWord":"racecar"}```
+- add the following Json into the Payload: TextArea {"inputWord":"racecar"}
-  - hit the run button again and you should get the output "racecar is a Palindrome"
+- hit the run button again and you should get the output racecar is a Palindrome
 - now add a negative test by changing the payload to test another word and see that working ".... is not a Palindrome"

 **adding BreakPoints and using a REPL Loop**
 To enable breakpoints, simply make sure the 'debug' icon is enabled beside the run button and you have a breakpoint set in the code in index.js

   - Once you have done this you can hit 'run' and the execution will stop on the breakpoint and a new 'debug' window will open, showing LocalVariables, Call Stack and any watches you have set.
-  - Change the value of "inputString" in the 'Local Variables' section and see how that is then reflected when you hit play to continue the execution.
+  - Change the value of "inputString" in the 'Local Variables' section and see how that is then reflected when you hit "resume" to continue the execution.
   - **Optional** - Cloud9 also has a REPL (Read-eval-print-loop) which you can access via the Immediate Tab.
+Note: REPL is a simple, interactive environment that takes single expressions, evaluates them, and returns the result to the user;
-Try the previous excercise ( i.e changing the InputString value during program execution ) but this time use the Immeduate window when the execution as stopped on your breakpoint.
+           Try the previous excercise ( i.e changing the InputString value during program execution ) but this time use the Immediate window (beside bash window) when the execution has stopped on your breakpoint.
-  - hint - you must be stopped on a breakpoint for the change you make to be applied
+           -HINT- update the value as if you where writing a line of code, you must be stopped on a breakpoint for the change you make to be applied

 Now we have successfully built and tested the Lambda Palindrome checker - let's now expose it to the world using the API-Gateway endpoint we created earlier

 ### Debugging API-Gateway Endpoint

-We can also test API-Gateway endpoint locally - We need to first change our Lambda function so it will work behind an API-Gateway endpoint, by changing how it handles its requests and responses
+We can also test API-Gateway endpoint locally - We need to first change our Lambda function so it will work behind an API-Gateway endpoint, by changing how it handles its requests and responses.

-   - change line 3 of the function to read the queryString Parameters - (we will use query strings for request data - you could also use the body of the request and deserialise the JSON out of that)
+- change line 3 of the function to read the queryString Parameters - (we will use query strings for request data - you could also use the body of the request and deserialise the JSON)

    ```
    const inputString = event.queryStringParameters.inputWord;
    ```
 - change the callback method to be API-Gateway friendly
    ```
    callback(null, {
         statusCode: 200,